tschoffelen/react-native-map-link/README.md

 Notes:

 * The `sourceLatitude/sourceLongitude` options only work if you specify both.
-Currently supporting all apps, except Waze and Navigon.
+Currently supports all apps except Waze.

 ## Alternative usage: styled popup